plotly/plotly.py/doc/python/figure-structure.md

 Plotly.js supports inputs adhering to a well-defined schema, whose overall architecture is explained in this page and which is exhaustively documented in the [Figure Reference](/python/reference/) (which is itself generated from a [machine-readable JSON representation of the schema](https://raw.githubusercontent.com/plotly/plotly.js/master/dist/plot-schema.json)).

-Figures are represented as trees with named nodes called "attributes" which are referred to in text and in the [Figure Reference](/python/reference/) by their full "path" i.e. the dot-delimited concatenation of their parents.
+Figures are represented as trees with named nodes called "attributes".
+The root node of the tree has three top-level attributes: `data`, `layout` and `frames` (see below).
+Attributes are referred to in text and in the [Figure Reference](/python/reference/) by their full "path" i.e. the dot-delimited concatenation of their parents.
 For example `"layout.width"` refers to the attribute whose key is `"width"` inside a dict which is the value associated with a key `"layout"` at the root of the figure.
 If one of the parents is a list rather than a dict, a set of brackets is inserted in the path when referring to the attribute in the abstract, e.g. `"layout.annotations[].text"`.
 Finally, as explained below, the top-level "data" attribute defines a list of typed objects called "traces" with the schema dependent upon the type, and these attributes' paths are listed in the [Figure Reference](/python/reference/) as `"data[type=scatter].name"`.
 When [manipulating a `plotly.graph_objects.Figure` object](/python/creating-and-updating-figures/), attributes can be set either directly using Python object attributes e.g. `fig.layout.title.font.family="Open Sans"` or using [update methods and "magic underscores"](/python/creating-and-updating-figures/#magic-underscore-notation) e.g. `fig.update_layout(title_font_family="Open Sans")`

 When building a figure, it is *not necessary to populate every attribute* of every object.
 At render-time, the JavaScript layer will compute default values for each required unspecified attribute, depending upon the ones that are specified, as documented in the [Figure Reference](/python/reference/).
 An example of this would be `layout.xaxis.range`, which may be specified explicitly, but if not will be computed based on the range of `x` values for every trace linked to that axis.
 The JavaScript layer will ignore unknown attributes or malformed values, although the `plotly.graph_objects` module provides Python-side validation for attribute values.
 Note also that if [the `layout.template` key is present (as it is by default)](/python/templates/) then default values will be drawn first from the contents of the template and only if missing from there will the JavaScript layer infer further defaults.
 The built-in template can be disabled by setting `layout.template="none"`.

-### High-Level Structure
+#### The Top-Level `data` Attribute

-The root node of a figure may contain three attributes:

-* `data`, whose value must be a list of dicts referred to as "traces".
+The first of the three top-level attributes of a figure is `data`, whose value must be a list of dicts referred to as "traces".

 * Each trace has one of more than 40 possible types (see below for a list organized by subplot type, including e.g. [`scatter`](/python/line-and-scatter/), [`bar`](/python/bar-charts/), [`pie`](/python/pie-charts/), [`surface`](/python/3d-surface-plots/), [`choropleth`](/python/choropleth-maps/) etc), and represents a set of related graphical marks in a figure.
 * Each trace is drawn on a single [subplot](/python/subplots/) whose type must be compatible with the trace's type, or is its own subplot (see below).
 * Traces may have a single [legend](/python/legend/) entry, with the exception of pie and funnelarea traces (see below).
 * Certain trace types support [continuous color, with an associated colorbar](/python/colorscales/), which can be controlled by attributes either within the trace, or within the layout when using the [coloraxis attribute](/python/colorscales/).

+#### The Top-Level `layout` Attribute

-* `layout`, whose value is referred to in text as "the layout" and must be a dict, containing attributes that control positioning and configuration of non-data-related parts of the figure such as
+The second of the three top-level attributes of a figure is `layout`, whose value is referred to in text as "the layout" and must be a dict, containing attributes that control positioning and configuration of non-data-related parts of the figure such as:

   * Dimensions and margins, which define the bounds of "paper coordinates" (see below)
   * Figure-wide defaults: [templates](/python/templates/), [fonts](/python/figure-labels/), colors, hover-label and modebar defaults
   * [Title](/python/figure-labels/) and [legend](/python/legend/) (positionable in container and/or paper coordinates)